Rays vs. Marlins Player Props Betting Odds

-Player prop betting options for Luis Arraez, Yandy Diaz and others are available in the Miami Marlins-Tampa Bay Rays matchup at LoanDepot park on Tuesday, starting at 6:40 PM ET.
+Luis Arraez and Yandy Diaz are two of the top players with prop bets available when the Miami Marlins and the Tampa Bay Rays square off at LoanDepot park on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!